In a year, households across Minnesota and the U.S. will be asked to fill out a Census 2020 form.

 The committees work best, Virden said, when they include a cross section of community representatives from government agencies, education, business, religious organizations, and the media.
 These committees develop and implement plans designed to target the unique characteristics of their community in order to increase participation.
 Learn more about Complete Count Committees.

-Virden noted that Minnesota is one of only four states that devotes substantial resources ahead of the census to ensure the most fair, most accurate count possible, according to the National Conference of State Legislatures.
+Minnesota is one of 18 states that devotes substantial resources ahead of the census to ensure the most accurate count possible, according to the National Conference of State Legislatures.